Screenly/Anthias/docs/README.md

 ## Accessing the REST API

-To get started, open your browser and go to `http://<ip-address>:8080/api/docs/`.
+To get started, open your browser and go to `http://<ip-address>/api/docs/` (or `http://localhost/api/docs/` if you're in development mode).
 You should see the API docs for the endpoints.

 ## Installing (trusted) self-signed certificates